 Poplar Grove Foundation, Inc. reserves the right to conduct a farm/business inspection of any market vendor at any time.

 The market will operate from 8:00 AM to 1:00 PM on Wednesdays.

 The first market of the season is on Wednesday, April 18, 2018; the last market of the season is on Wednesday, October 31, 2018.
 Set up times are 7:00 – 8:00 AM.
 Reserved booth spaces for full-time vendors will be held only until 7:45 AM, unless the market manager has been notified.

 Please remove your vehicle (if applicable) off the market site and have booth set up by 8:00 AM, before making sales.
 No vehicles may be moved within the market area between 8:00 AM and 1:00 PM.

-Applications to the market for the 2017 season includes a $20 non-refundable application fee for new vendors.
-For an application, click here: FM_Application_2017.
+Applications to the market for the 2018 season includes a $20 non-refundable application fee for new vendors.
+Applications for 2018 will be available January 2, 2018.
+For a review of the 2017 application, click here: FM_Application_2017.

 Vendors fees are based on your participation category.
 Please determine your membership status and submit accordingly:

 Full-time: Vendors commit to participate in 18-28 markets days per season.
 Annual membership fee is $100.00, due upon acceptance.
 Daily fee for full-time vendors is $15.00 per market day.
 Returning 2016 vendors will have a reduced daily fee of $12.
 Daily fees are due on the 1st Wednesday of each month, or day of participation, unless market manager is otherwise notified in writing of an alternative payment schedule.
 All fees are non-refundable.